The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Proof of Main Theorem

-Note, that the surgeries made in Section \ref{3.3} do not generate new (i.e. not coming from $(M^2, \F')$) essential closed orbits of $(N^2,\F')$.
-Moreover, the surgeries increase the Euler characteristic.
-According to, Proposition \ref{prop2}, Lemma \ref{ll2} and Corollary \ref{cmax}, we conclude that the number of centers of $\F''$ which are not excluded above, i.e., centers corresponding to maximal regular vanishing cycles (see Remark \ref{inessent}), does not exceed $\frac{C_{{\bf \gamma}}}{L_0}$.
-Since $g(N^2)\leq g_{\max}$, using the Poincar\'e -Hopf theorem and formula \eqref{index}, taking into account the singularities excluded above, we get the following estimate:
+Note, that we did not generate new (i.e. not coming from $(M^2, \F')$) essential closed orbits of $(N^2,\F'')$.
+Moreover, the surgeries described in subsection \ref{3.3} increase the Euler characteristic.
+Taking into account Proposition \ref{prop2}, Remark \ref{Max} and Corollary \ref{cmax}, we conclude that the number of centers of $\F''$ which are not eliminated above (see subsection \ref{red}), i.e., centers corresponding to maximal regular vanishing cycles, does not exceed $2 C_{{\bf{\Gamma}}}|| \alpha||_{L^{\infty}}$.
+Since